ArcherYuePan/ArcherYuePan.github.io/content/ongoing/ongoing3/index.md

 ---
-title: "Foreign language reduces false memories by increasing memory monitoring"
-authors:
-- Leigh Grant
+title: "A New Framework Investigating the Impact of Consumption on Consumer Well-being
 - admin
-- Huang Yi
-- David Gallo
+- Gülden Ülkümen
-- Boaz Keysar
+- Manoj Thomas

-date: "2023-09-01T00:00:00Z"
+date: "2024-09-01T00:00:00Z"

 # Publication type.
 # Accepts a single type but formatted as a YAML list (for Hugo requirements).